noxikoxi/TaskManager/README.md

 - **Phase 2**: Implement TODO lists.
 - **Phase 3**: Add calendar tab for scheduling.
 - **Phase 4**: Integrate reminders for insurance and car maintenance.
+- **Phase 5**: Integrate Notifications with calendar tabs and adding car should also add an Event with insurance.

 ## Contributing